 - Read through the script beforehand: You’ll be provided language, style, and delivery guidelines by the audio description writers.
 The script should have cues to let you know exactly when to speak.
 It will also include a buffer to account for audio dips between the original audio and the additional track.

 - Be prepared to cold read: Although relevant information such as pronunciation should be provided ahead of time, “You have to be able to cold read,” Gordon says.
 Read our guide to mastering the cold read to ensure you’re ready for any last-minute script changes.

 - Do pick-ups: As with any recording performance, there will be moments that might need to be re-recorded, called pick-ups.
 Reasons for pick-ups can include mispronouncing a word, stumbling on a phrase, dropping a letter, or not hitting the timing cues.
 “Another huge skill you need aside from cold reading and stamina is you have to be able to catch your own pick-ups,” Gordon says.
 “It saves everyone time, because this way you don’t have to stop and start, you get into a flow.”

 - Check for quality: After you record the narration, an audio engineer will mix it.
 The audio description should fit “seamlessly with the sound of the film so it’s not jarring to the listener and so we’re not stepping on the dialogue,” Gordon says.
 If quality control notes any continuous issues, you may need to re-record.

 The path to audio description varies, and the sheer variety of voice acting work can open up different doors in this industry.

-Self-promote: Reach out to agents, agencies, and casting companies with a link to your professional site, which should have your demo reel, contact information, and any experience relevant to audio description, such as voiceover and dubbing.
+- Self-promote: Reach out to agents, agencies, and casting companies with a link to your professional website, which should have your demo reel, contact information, and any experience relevant to audio description, such as voiceover and dubbing.